microsoft/sarif-tutorials/docs/Displaying-results-in-a-viewer.md

 <a id="note-2"></a>2.
 See [§3.27.9](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317647) and [§3.27.10](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317648) in the SARIF spec for details.

 <a id="note-3"></a>3.
 This value is used by program correctness provers.
-If a prover doesn't know (for example), if a particular function can throw an exception, it might not be able to decide whether a code path is safe.
+If a prover doesn't know (for example) if a particular function can throw an exception, it might not be able to decide whether a code path is safe.

 <a id="note-4"></a>4.
 If possible, a viewer should represent a `"pass"` result with an icon distinct from the typical "blue information" icon used for other `"note"`s, for example, a green check mark.